 So, the framers that we work with ensure to pick one bud with one leaf of the Camellia Sinensis var.
 Assamica tea tree variety.
 We refer to it as Da Ye Zhong (大叶种), meaning "big leaf" in Chinese.
 Indeed, this Camellia Sinensis variety is known for its larger tea leaves.
 Furthermore, the tea trees grow big and tall when allowed to grow wildly, with solid and wide tree trunks.

 This tea variety is known to have a slightly higher caffeine content than Camellia Sinensis var.
 Sinensis (the tea bush most often used for Chinese tea production outside of Yunnan).
 Thus, Yue Guang Bai is an excellent tea that helps you focus, providing soothing, calm energy.

-One striking thing about this Yunnan tea is that tea enthusiasts often compare it to a Raw Pu-erh.
-Farmers make this tea from the same tea bushes that they make pu-erh.
-Secondly, farmers process this tea similarly to how they would process mao cha for making pu-erh.
-Indeed, after they initially process the tea leaves, they either leave them in loose leaf tea form or compress them into tea cakes and let them age.
+One striking thing about this Yunnan tea is that some tea enthusiasts compare it to a Raw Pu-erh.
+Farmers make this tea from the same tea bushes that they make pu-erh and after they initially process the tea leaves, they either leave them in loose leaf tea form or compress them into tea cakes and let them age.